NERC-CEH/irecord-dragonflies-app/README.md

 grunt
 ```

-This will create a `dist` folder with the app code.
+This will create a `dist` folder with the app code and its dependencies.

 ## Bugs and feature requests